The International Trade Blog Export Compliance

 - Part 130 – Political Contributions, Fees and Commissions

 The ITAR is vague and open to interpretation.
-That is not by mistake but by design to allow the government the most flexibility and control over the military articles and services and, again, to protect the U.S. from national security and anti-terrorism acts.
+That is not by mistake but by design to allow the government the most flexibility and control over the military articles and services and, again, for anti-terrorism and to protect U.S. national security.
 ITAR covers:

-- Collaborators with non-U.S. persons and companies including universities or groups studying USML-controlled articles, technology and services; and
+- Collaborators with non-U.S. persons and companies, including universities or groups studying USML-controlled articles, technology and services.

 - Anyone dealing with all other goods, services and technologies that exceed the Commerce control under the EAR or that have a specific military application.